LOEWE Centre for

 - Develop and apply genomic methods to monitor biodiversity and ecosystem resilience, Inform species conservation efforts, understand the genomic basis of biodiversity, find new applications of biodiversity, e.g. in biomedical research

-Research at the centre is divided into four project areas and numerous individual and joint projects:
+Research at the centre was divided into four project areas and numerous individual and joint projects: